spaceprofessor/aed-handout/HAAE-D01_Handout.md

 ![](figures/haae-d01_intro_Seite_21.png)

 You can see that the lift-to-drag ratio, $L/D$, is not constant but varies along the entry trajectory.
-More on this in the lecture of Prof. Havermann
+At the initial entry, the Shuttle’s angle of attack is very high to spread out the intense heat over the  underside with ceramic heat-protection tiles.
+That large angle of attack produces more drag relative to lift, so $L/D$ tends to be relatively low.
+In the lower atmosphere, the Shuttle flies more like a glider (though a rather poor one compared to regular airplanes).
+With a more moderate angle of attack, the $L/D$ rises (though it still remains relatively low versus typical aircraft).

 ---